 Rabekah D. Stewart, Ph.D.

-Assistant Vice President - Division of Student Affairs, Multicultural Services
+Assistant Vice President of Student Affairs, Multicultural Services

-Dr. Rabekah Stewart serves as the Assistant Vice President of Multicultural Services in the Division of Student Affairs.
+Dr. Rabekah Stewart serves as the Assistant Vice President of Student Affairs, Multicultural Serverices.
 Dr. Stewart's research is in the intercultural and career experiences of African-American women in leadership at predominantly white institutions; as well as minority student identity development on the college campus.
 Throughout Dr. Stewart’s career, she has served as a high school and college English instructor; and for the last 11 years as a TRIO professional.
 Her focus is on helping the underserved student and staff populations in higher education.
 As a leader in education access and attainment, she strives to create opportunities and support change initiatives for the betterment of all students.

 In her spare time, Dr. Stewart loves to travel, attend cultural activities and events, listen to live jazz and R&B music, cook and bake new healthy recipes, and spend time with family and friends.
 Her quote to live by is, “If you always do what you’ve always done, then you’ll always get what you’ve always gotten.”
 Keep moving forward!